Le Mill: Address Book

 Established in 1872, The Bhau Daji Lad Museum is located inside Mumbai’s Jijamata Udyaan or Victoria Gardens.
 Re-opened in 2008 after an intensive restoration process, the museum is a symbol of lavish Victorian grandeur.
 Housing a collection of clay figurines documenting city life, and huge installations by major contemporary Indian artists, the museum is a visual history of India’s past and present.
 Artist Reena Kallat’s installation Cobwebs/ Crossings currently covers the outside of museums’ walls.
 Created using hundreds of rubber stamps, the piece bears the names of streets that have changed throughout Mumbai’s history and creates a visual dialogue about Mumbai’s indigenous and colonial past.

-‘The result of the museum is a beautiful fusion of Victorian architecture, maquette art in the form of the figurines and contemporary sculpture.
+Cecilia says:‘The result of the museum is a beautiful fusion of Victorian architecture, maquette art in the form of the figurines and contemporary sculpture.
 I go whenever a new exhibition is announced.’